KLZ-0/pacman-esearch/README.md

 # Features

-- Output similar to esearch
+- Output similar to gentoo esearch
 - Combination of pacman search (lists all packages matching a pattern) and pacman info (prints verbose information about a package)
 - It uses a search index which can be updated with the included eupdatedb script
 - It does not support every feature of gentoo esearch, but: